jamie-clinton/fork-test/README.md

 # fork-test
-Test syncing with a fork
+Test syncing with a fork of a public repo